amyn-asd/Testing-Automation/README.md

 - Ensure that the Chrome browser is installed and updated on your machine.
 - The script is designed to be cross-platform, but it has been primarily tested on Windows.
 Adjustments may be needed for other operating systems.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contributing

-Contributions are welcome!
-Please fork this repository and submit pull requests with any improvements or bug fixes.
-"""